riddleme/capstone-python/project.md

 ## Development

-For the most part, you will have to read the description of what each file expects as input and write

 We highly recommend using the test-driven development process for this.
-You should first write tests for each step of your process (parsing input, carrying out the calculation, and producing output) so that you know the program step works as expected.
+You should first write tests for each step of your process (processing input, carrying out the calculation, and producing output) so that you know the program step works as expected.

 Done properly, this should mean that we can randomize the scripts between groups and still have everything work as expected.